 Once a man has been diagnosed with prostate cancer, there are three primary treatment categories:

 • Active surveillance.
-If a man’s cancer has been determined to be a “lower risk” type of prostate cancer, he will have regular testing and visits to monitor for any changes.
+This is an option for “lower risk” type of prostate cancer.
+If a man chooses this option, he will have regular testing and visits to monitor for any changes.

 • Surgical removal of the prostate.
 Urologists often use robotic technology for this procedure.